 © Alfie Windsor 1998

-The cadets entering the 5th year or O level year, could not therefore stay onto until 1975 to complete their A levels as planned and we had to find alternative education.
+The cadets entering the 5th or O level year, could not therefore stay on until 1975 to complete their A levels as planned and we had to find alternative education.
 This is when the link to Kelly College came about.
 They offered us places at their school in Tavistock, Devon, so that we could complete our education.
-I am not sure if anyone joined Kelly College (I went for an interview but found it very uninspiring after the Conway).
+I am not sure if anyone joined Kelly College (I went for an interview but found it very uninspiring after the Conway)."

 |Page Last Modified (D/M/Y): 18/2/04|